 comic creators around the region, but it felt like everyone was

 disconnected from each other.
-So I guess Liquid City was meant
+So I guess Liquid City

 both as a platform for everyone to get their work seen by a wider

 audience, and also maybe a small step in building a comics community in

 : So, in order to get things cleared first before we proceed further, these are not manga, right?

 : Well, that depends on how you define "manga" I guess.
 Even

 within Japan the term covers so many genres and styles; so I'm not sure

 if its something you can easily define yourself against, unless its

 some kind of caricatured vision of big-eyed characters engaging in

 hijinks.
 That said I think some of the creators in the book clearly